 Even though, these latter projects are compatible with known science.

 Finally, we have the “bottle-thrown-into-the-ocean-with-a-message-inside”-type of space probes; in 1972 and 1974, Pioneer 10 and Pioneer 11 were launched with identification plates which tell in scientific language their home planet and year of launch.
 In 1977 Voyager 1 and Voyager 2 departed with discs containing images and sounds of the Earth.
+In 2006 New Horizons departed aiming at Kuiper Belt Objects Pluto and eventually 485968 Arrokoth, the fartest object yet visited.
 Even though these spacecraft will stop operating soon, they will continue to wander through space with enough impulse to reach the stars.
 These tiny spaceprobes are the first interstellar ships from the human species.

 An interstellar trip in a matter of hours or days is fantasy.
 Those lasting years are compatible with known science.
 Interstellar travel lasting decades or centuries is already compatible with known technology.
 Those involving thousand or million of years are already real, unmanned for the time being.